 Protests, Documentation and Reporting

-oTraining Area: Photographing race sheets for WhatsApp distribution and handling any rules disputes or protest hearings.
+oTraining Topics: Photographing race sheets for WhatsApp distribution and handling any rules disputes or protest hearings.

 oRationale: To provide rapid results to the club community and resolve on-water incidents fairly.